-In the public domain, every week we see outcries about availability to the needed of certain health care diagnostic and/or treatment procedures and tests, and ethical formulations in different European countries.
-In the times of financial crisis we see EU and EU Member States National Governments heavily involved in the regulation of prices of medicinal products in Europe.
-As authorities are eager to guarantee the right of health care to the population and doing so by introducing a more fair model of spending the public money (in many cases simply shrinking the budgets), pharmaceutical industry in Europe is experiencing price pressures like never before.
-No doubt, lowering pharmaceutical prices has an immediate (but rather not substantial) impact on public spending for health care.
-But is it the right and the ethical message we like to give?
+In the public domain, every week we see outcries about availability to the needed of certain health care diagnostic and treatment procedures and tests, and ethical formulations in different European countries.
+In the times of financial crisis, we see EU and EU Member States National Governments heavily involved in the regulation of prices of medicinal products in Europe.
+As authorities are eager to guarantee the right of health care to the population and doing so by introducing a more fair model of spending the public money (in many cases simply shrinking the budgets), the pharmaceutical industry in Europe is experiencing price pressures like never before.
+No doubt, lowering pharmaceutical prices has an immediate (but rather not substantial) impact on public spending on health care.
+But is it the right and the moral message we like to give?
 Is it true that the society values more a cup of Starbucks Caffe Misto* than the treatment of GERD with Omeprazole**, or is it an example of irrational behavior authorities may be willing to influence (hopefully, to a more rational state)?

 *Caffe Misto is brewed coffee and steamed milk; prices may vary for short, tall, grande or venti versions of the product; price also varies regionally, price range estimated EUR 1.61 – 2.09.
 In France – café au lait; In Spain – café con leche.

 **Omeprazole is used in the treatment of dyspepsia, peptic ulcer disease, gastroesophageal reflux disease (GERD), laryngopharyngeal reflux, and Zollinger–Ellison syndrome.
-Now the products is available from many generic manufacturers and costs from EUR 0.2 per day of treatment.
-In Netherlands, Omeprazole 20mg is a tendered product and costs less than EUR 0.03 per tablet.
+Now the products are available from many generic manufacturers and costs from EUR 0.2 per day of treatment.
+In the Netherlands, Omeprazole 20mg is a tendered product and costs less than EUR 0.03 per tablet.

-- Is Starbucks Coffee Too Cheap?, Forbes
+- Is Starbucks Coffee Too Cheap?
+Forbes

 - Discovery and development of proton pump inhibitors, Wikipedia

-- Google results for “average spending at Starbucks”
+- Google results for “average spending at Starbucks.”

-- Google results for “irrational health care“
+- Google results for “irrational health care.”

-- Free movement of goods, Guide to the application of Treaty provisions governing the free movement of goods, Directorate C, Regulatory Policy, of the Enterprise and Industry DG
+- Free movement of goods, Guide to the application of Treaty provisions governing the free movement of goods, Directorate C, Regulatory Policy, of the Enterprise and Industry DG.